What We Say Says Something About Us: Guarding hearts And Words

 Good News

-The good news is that as we walk closer to and longer with Jesus and fill our thoughts, intellect and feelings with His ways and His thoughts our will starts to be His.
+The good news is that as we walk closer to and longer with Jesus and fill our thoughts, intellect, and feelings with His ways and His thoughts, our will starts to be His.
 This is an amazing truth!
-The fight to keep our heart and lips in check will always be there but it does get easier!
+The fight to keep our hearts and lips in check will always be there, but it does get easier!
 However, we must always watch the condition of our hearts and give them no voice.

 Proverbs, the book to make people wise, says…